BAMGames/europa-universalis-rules/doc/plan_TODO.md

  * fonts : done
  * shadow : done
  * pions : done
- * figures: shadow2png and chapter heads done, micropdf todo
+ * figures: done
  * carte, rotw
  * rules
+ * records
  * web

-# Introduce trace mode
+# Introduce trace action

 Will follow process with strace and point out read, written and junk (both read and written) files that are accessed below the root of the